bhun0002/CST8916_RMS_for_Rideau_Canal_Skateway/README.md

 #### Update the Connection String

-- Replace the `CONNECTION_STRING` in the script with the appropriate connection string for your IoT device.
+- Replace the `CONNECTION_STRING` in the script with the appropriate connection string for our IoT device.

 ---